Fred is known for his tenacity and willingness to accept challenging cases. He is the managing member and co-founder of Goldsmith & Ogrodowski, LLC.

 In November 2012, Fred Goldsmith launched the internet blog, Towboatlaw – Towboat & Barge Lawyer: Admiralty & Maritime Law on the Rivers, a continuation of a tradition he began with Marine Legal Update and Admiralty Update, e-newsletters he originated in 1997.
 You can view current posts on the blog and subscribe to e-mail notification of new posts by clicking the BLOGS link atop this website or by clicking here: http://towboatlaw.wordpress.com.
 Towboatlaw is intended to keep towboat and other commercial vessel crewmembers updated on state and federal court admiralty & maritime law decisions that impact their lives and livelihoods.

-Fred Goldsmith is an active member of the Allegheny County Bar Association (elected Chair for 2011-2012 of the Federal Court Section and longtime member of the (state) Court Rules Committee), the U.S. District Court for the Western District of Pennsylvania’s Local Rules Advisory Committee, the Maritime Law Association of the United States (elected as a Proctor Member and serving on the Inland River Practice, Marine Torts and Casualties, and Recreational Boating Committees), the American Association for Justice (Admiralty Law Section), the West Virginia Association for Justice, and the Western Pennsylvania Trial Lawyers Association.
+Fred Goldsmith is an active member of the Allegheny County Bar Association (elected Chair for 2011-2012 of the Federal Court Section and longtime member of the (state) Court Rules Committee), the U.S. District Court for the Western District of Pennsylvania’s Local Rules Advisory Committee (by appointment), the Maritime Law Association of the United States (elected as a Proctor Member and serving on the Inland River Practice, Marine Torts and Casualties, and Recreational Boating Committees), the American Association for Justice (Admiralty Law Section), the West Virginia Association for Justice, and the Western Pennsylvania Trial Lawyers Association.
 Fred is a former member of the board of directors of both the Waterways Association of Pittsburgh and the Pittsburgh Maritime Club, and a former member of American Inns of Court chapters in Pittsburgh, Cleveland, Houston, and New Orleans.
 He is a member of the Legal Committee of and a cooperating attorney for the American Civil Liberties Union of Pennsylvania’s Greater Pittsburgh Chapter and a member (and former member of the Board of Directors) of the Pittsburgh Area Jewish Committee, a nonprofit human rights organization.
 Fred is also is a member of the ADR, or Alternative Dispute Resolution, Committee of the WV State Bar.

 Fred Goldsmith is licensed to practice law in Pennsylvania, West Virginia, and Ohio, and practices in other parts of the country on motion, often with local counsel.

-Fred is also a member of the bar of several federal trial and appellate courts in Pennsylvania, West Virginia, Ohio, Texas, Michigan, and Illinois, and practices before federal agencies including the U.S. Coast Guard, U.S. Army Corps of Engineers, Federal Maritime Commission, and U.S. Bureau of Customs and Border Protection.
+Fred is also a member of the bar of several federal trial and appellate courts in Pennsylvania, West Virginia, Ohio, New York, Texas, Michigan, and Illinois, and practices before federal agencies including the U.S. Coast Guard, U.S. Army Corps of Engineers, Federal Maritime Commission, and U.S. Bureau of Customs and Border Protection.

 Fred has completed the Basic and Advanced Mediator Training courses staged by the West Virginia State Bar.
 He is a member of the ADR (Alternative Dispute Resolution) Committee of the West Virginia State Bar.
 With substantial experience trying cases to judges and juries in both state and federal courts and over twenty years of litigation and mediation experience representing both plaintiffs and defendants in admiralty & maritime, personal injury, wrongful death, property damage, product liability, and insurance coverage litigation, he is well-situated to serve as a neutral to assist others with resolving their legal disputes.